Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 - Pexels

 ## Features
-The webiste consists of 4 pages and twelve features
+The webiste consists of 5 pages and thirteen features

 ### Logo and Navigation Bar
 - Featured on all pages